willgamz/fragroute/README.md

 # fragroute
 Fragroute working with Windivert.
-The classic Fragroute IDS/IPS evasion tool adapted to with with WinDivert.
+The classic Fragroute IDS/IPS evasion tool adapted to work with WinDivert.